jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 # make sure to start and enable the maria or mysql service on Fedora/CentOS
 ```

+### Opensource Relational Database History

 MySQL was started by [Michael "Monte" Widens](https://en.wikipedia.org/wiki/Michael_Widenius "Monte Mysql").
 The company was one of the first major companies to become successful with an opensource model, especially for a database product in a crowded market.
 MySQL the company was [sold to Sun in 2009](https://www.cio.com/article/2374129/sun-buys-mysql.html "Sun Buys MySQL"), which then was inherited by Oracle in their purchase of Sun in 2010.
 Monte was not happy with Oracle's stewardship of MySQL and decided to fork the codebase and begin a new yet familiar product called MariaDB.
 MariaDB continued the MySQL legacy by essentially restarting the MySQL company.
 MariaDB is for all purposes a drop in replacement for MySQL, even using the same commands to run the database.
 You can create a database and a table directly from the ```mysql``` cli)

 * Log in
 * Enter your password at the prompt